Domkal Assembly constituency: Election results

+2026 by-election

 2021

 In the 2021 election, Jafikul Islam of AITC defeated his nearest rival Md.
 Mostafijur Rahaman of CPI (M).

 2016

 In the 2016 election, Anisur Rahman of CPI(M) defeated his nearest rival Soumik Hossain of Trinamool Congress.

 Note- In this Domkal Assembly constituency, seat sharing did not happen between the Left Front and Indian National Congress.

 2011

 In the 2011 election, Anisur Rahman of CPI(M) defeated his nearest rival Soumik Hossain of Congress.

 1977–2006

 In the 2006, 2001, 1996 and 1991 Anisur Rahman of CPI(M) won the Domkal assembly seat defeating his nearest rival Rejaul Karim of Congress in 2006 and 2001, Sadeque Reza of Congress in 1996 and Sarker Mokter Hossain in 1991.
 Contests in most years were multi cornered but only winners and runners are being mentioned.
 Md Abdul Bari of CPI(M) defeated Ekramul Hoque Biswas of Congress in 1987, A.K.M.Hazekul Alam of IUML in 1982 and Ekramul Hoque Biswas of Congress in 1977.